bcgov/entity/.github/ISSUE_TEMPLATE/DoR - Entity.md

 ---
 name: Definition of Ready - Entities Team
-about: Owned by the Product Owner with buyin from the team, these criteria define when a User Story is ready to be worked on.
-This state should be the outcome of Backlog Grooming and any exceptions where a ticket doesn't meet this criteria will require buy-in from the scrum team as a whole.
+about: This state should be the outcome of Backlog Grooming.
+Any exceptions where a ticket doesn't meet this criteria requires buy-in from the scrum team as a whole.

 ---